sayeed1999/data-protection-npm-package/README.md

 # @sayeed1999/data-protection

-`@sayeed1999/data-protection` npm package is a utility package that helps you hide sensitive properties within an object.
-It allows you to specify sensitive keywords and recursively hide properties that contain these keywords.
+`@sayeed1999/data-protection` is a utility package that helps you hide sensitive properties within any javascript object regardless of depth.
+Which means is, you can have any level of complex javascript object in your project.
+You just pass the object as parameter into our predefined method and get the secured object as return value.
+Your sensative data gets never leaked to end-users.

+We provide you our default set of sensative keywords that are enough to cover almost 90% of your business needs.
+If still you need to customize the list of sensative keywords, we give you that option.

+Default list of sensative keywords that are used to find sensative properties in your object: ```{ "pass", "auth", "token", "secret", "pwd", "key" }``` Our predefined list is enough to cover almost all of your businesses.
+For example, `pass matches Password, passWord, UserPass`; `key matches JwtKey, ApiKey`; `secret matches ClientSecret`.

 ## Installation